lhsego/docs-csp2015/markdown/housing_demo.md

 view(port = myport)
 ```

-### Challenge Questions
+### Challenge Questions ###

 Now that you have the trelliscope display open, we have a few challenge questions that we would like to see if you can answer.
 No one's grading you on this task.
 In order to familiarize yourself with the interface and get a sense of the power of the trelliscope package, see if you can answer the following set of questions:

-- Can you find the county with the largest positive slope in list price per square foot?
+1. Can you find the county with the largest positive slope in list price per square foot?
 Can you find the county with the largest negative slope?
-Hint: use the Table Sort/Filter or Univariate Filter
+(Hint: use the Table Sort/Filter or Univariate Filter.)

-- Can you find the state that has the largest range of county trends in list price?
-Hint: use the Bivariate Filter.
+2. Can you find the state that has the largest range of county trends in list price?
+(Hint: use the Bivariate Filter.)

-- Can you find the county with the largest increasing price trend in the South?
-Hint: use the Table Sort/Filter to filter first.
+3. Can you find the county with the largest increasing price trend in the South?
+(Hint: use the Table Sort/Filter to filter first.)

-### Exploring the Housing Data Set ###
+### Code - Housing Sales Data ###

-This activity will teach you how to create your own Trelliscope displays as well as some basic functionality of the Datadr package using the housing data set.
+This activity will teach you how to create your own trelliscope displays as well as some basic functionality of the datadr package using the housing data set.
 We will be using the same data from the pre-made displays, but now you will be writing the code to generate the output.
 First, we will create a distributed data frame using the data.
 We will begin by importing the necessary packages, get a high level overview of the data, and create our first distributed data frame using the `divide()` function from datadr.

 ```r